tam-n/javascript-prep-0423-code-solutions/prep-javascript-conditionals/prep-javascript-conditionals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What does `strictly equal` mean?
+  The '===' operator checks whether two operands are equal in value and are the same data type and returns a boolean result
 - What is the logical **and** operator?
+  The logical '&&' operator evaluates a set of operands and returns false if any operand is false or returns true if all are true.
 - Can you name some comparison operators?
+  Greater than (>), less than (<), greater than or equal to (>=), less than or equal to (<=), etc.

 ## Notes